Lower Saxony – Scotland Joint Forum

 (image + information: © www.leuphana.de/universitaet.html)

 The Joint Forum is a two-day event organised by Leuphana University Lüneburg together with the European Centre for Advanced Studies (ECAS) and the University of Glasgow.

-as a networking platform for researchers, academics, staff and students from both countries.
-Existing cooperations between universities and higher education institutions shall be deepened and new ones established.
+as a networking platform for researchers, academics, staff and students from both regions.
+Existing cooperations between higher education institutions shall be deepened and new ones established.
 It is believed that these cooperations will go far beyond the conference and a lasting network between higher education institutions is established to the benefits of both Lower Saxony and Scotland.

 The participation in the Lower Saxony – Scotland Joint Forum 2020 is free of charge.

-How do I register for the Joint Forum 2020?
+How do I register for the Joint Forum 2021?

-Visit https://www.conftool.net/joint-forum-2020/ and click on “Register new”.
+Visit https://www.conftool.net/joint-forum-2021 and click on “Register new”.
 Fill in your personal information and go on to the next page by clicking “Submit and begin with participant registration”.
 At the end of the registration, you have the opportunity to save the registration.
 If in addition you wish to submit a workshop proposal, you may save it and go on to submitting your proposal.

 I am already registered for the event.
 How do I change my personal information?

-Log in on https://www.conftool.net/joint-forum-2020/ and click on “Overview”.
+Log in on https://www.conftool.net/joint-forum-2021 and click on “Overview”.
 There, you can find a box with the headline: “You can select from the following options”.
 Click on “Edit User Account Details”, edit and save your personal information by clicking “Submit User Data”.

 I would like to give a workshop.
 Where can I find more information?